VOTING BY MAIL and IN PERSON

 Registered voters in the City

-of Bloomington are eligible to cast an absentee ballot by applying for absentee
+of Bloomington are eligible to cast an absentee ballot by mail or in person by applying for absentee

 ballot as described below.

-than the Thursday before an election for a ballot to be mailed back to the voter.
+than the Thursday before an election for a ballot to be mailed to the voter.

-Elections to be sent an Application for Absentee Ballot preprinted with your
+we will mail you an Application for Absentee Ballot preprinted with your voter

 about a month before the election.